 Focuses on improving oral communication skills (speaking and listening) with emphasis on pronunciation.
 Classroom exercises and activities will move from controlled practice such as modeling and imitating to using more communicative techniques such as role-play, drama, and oral presentation.
-Analyzing audio and videotapes of fluent speaker conversation provides students opportunities to improve their speaking and listening skills.
+Analysis of audio and videotapes of fluent speaker conversation provides students with opportunities to improve their speaking and listening skills.
 These credits do not count toward graduation requirement.
-Prerequisite: Permission of Department Chairperson or designee.
+Prerequisite: Permission of Department Chair.
 Offered every spring.